cusp-london/cusp-london.github.io/events.md

 All our seminars are currently being held online.
 Please do join us, and feel free to pass the details on to any friends and colleagues you feel may be interested.
-The Seminars are around 30 minutes each, followed by a Question and Answer session.<br>
+The Seminars in the UK are around 30 minutes each, followed by a Question and Answer session.<br> The CUSP NYU Seminars are a similar format, set out in a "lunch" style session.

 Please scroll down to find the recordings for seminars previously delivered.